Zy5879/bluevellum/README.md

 #

-TECH USED: HTML, CSS, TAILWIND REACT TYPESCRIPT, REDUX, REDUX QUERY, MONGODB, EXPRESS, MONGOOSE, NODE.JS, JEST, CYPRESS, REACT TESTING LIBRARY, STRIPE API
+TECH USED: HTML, CSS, TAILWIND REACT TYPESCRIPT, REACT ROUTER, REDUX, REDUX QUERY, MONGODB, EXPRESS, MONGOOSE, NODE.JS, JEST, CYPRESS, REACT TESTING LIBRARY, STRIPE API,

 - Used the MVC Design Pattern for my backend
 - Used mongoose to create my schema's that are saved to mongdb atlas database